Haplogroup A (Y-DNA): A1b1b2b (A-M13)

+Phylogenetics

-Nomenclature & taxonomical history
+Phylogenetic history

 Prior to 2002, there were in academic literature at least seven naming systems for the Y-Chromosome Phylogenetic tree.
 This led to considerable confusion.
 In 2002, the major research groups came together and formed the Y-Chromosome Consortium (YCC).
 They published a joint paper that created a single new tree that all agreed to use.
 Later, a group of citizen scientists with an interest in population genetics and genetic genealogy formed a working group to create an amateur tree aiming at being above all timely.
 The table below brings together all of these works at the point of the landmark 2002 YCC Tree.
 This allows a researcher reviewing older published literature to quickly move between nomenclatures.

 Initial sequencing of the human Y-chromosome had suggested that first split in the Y-Chromosome family tree occurred with the mutations that separated Haplogroup BT from Y-chromosomal Adam and haplogroup A more broadly.
 Subsequently, many intervening splits between Y-chromosomal Adam and BT, also became known.